sorinboia/nginx-experience-aws/guide/5ingress.md

 Second if you look at the Nginx dashboard you can observe that Nginx has started monitoring the pods.

 Our next step in the application journey will be to speed up application performance and enable caching.
-First lets make sure that nginx-config.yaml reflects the bellow configuration.
+Create a new file nginx-config.yaml that reflects the bellow configuration and apply it.
 We are telling Nginx to create a caching entity that will be used by our Ingress.
 <pre>
 kind: ConfigMap
 apiVersion: v1